Latunde Odeku: Medical career

-Latunde was also a poet and writer: He made significant contributions to the neurosurgical literature, publishing 61 scientific articles over a period of about 12 years.
+Latunde was also a poet and writer.
+He made significant contributions to the neurosurgical literature, publishing 61 scientific articles over a period of about 12 years.

-Latunde was awarded the Howard University alumni award for a distinguished service.
+Latunde was awarded the Howard University alumni award for distinguished service.

 Personal life

 Latunde was married twice both times to medical doctors.
-His first marriage was blessed with two children before they got divorced.
+His first marriage resulted in two children before ending in divorce.
 In 1971 he married the then Katherine Jill Adcock, an English medical doctor who was working at the University College Hospital.
-Their marriage was blessed with two children - Alan, who was born in October 1971 and a daughter born in January 1973.
+They had two children - Alan, who was born in October 1971 and a daughter born in January 1973.

 In his lifetime, despite being a busy medical practitioner, Latunde solely and jointly published 85 medically related articles and 13 other articles related to general topics.
 As an accomplished physician-poet, he authored two collections of poetry: Twilight: Out of the Night (1964), and Whispers from the Night (1969).